Calling all cilantro lovers! This one's for you! This Cilantro Lime Chicken and Rice is so easy with avocado salsa and the juiciest marinade.

 Skillet instructions

-- Add everything under the chicken heading to a zip top bag or baking dish, mixing well to combine.
+- Add everything, but reserving some fresh cilantro on the side for topping after, under the chicken heading to a zip top bag or baking dish, mixing well to combine.
 Let chicken marinate for at least 15 minutes and up to 24 hours.

 - Heat a large skillet over med-high heat.
 Add chicken and half the marinade to the skillet, sauteeing for 5 minutes per side.
 Remove from heat.
 Sprinkle cilantro overtop, then serve chicken overtop of cooked rice.
 Top with avocado salsa, and enjoy!